 Tummo is basically a breathing technique.
 We need to sit in a mat with your legs crossed over one another and with your hands placed over the knees.
 Then close your eyes, try to concentrate by kicking out all the thoughts out of your minds which are emerging from various directions.
 When we breath, the noticeable movements happens in our bowel, i.e., it comes up and down.
 So, concentrate on the movement of the bowel during the inhaling and exhaling periods.
 Slowly then start coming up and concentrate on your nose and feel the breath while inhaling and exhaling.
 Once you are able to concentrate without any straying thoughts, imagine your body as a hollow balloon and visualize that a hot lamp is placed at the center of that hollow balloon discharging heat.
 Slowly, your body will start heating up.

-NOTE: IT WILL TAKE TIME STILL YOU MASTER THIS TANTRIC TECHNIQUE AND START GENERATING HEAT.
+NOTE: IT WILL TAKE MUCH PRACTICE UNTIL YOU MASTER THIS TANTRIC TECHNIQUE AND START GENERATING HEAT.